List of Danny Phantom characters: Freakshow

-Freakshow (a parody of the Joker) is the ringmaster of the Circus Gothica, as well as the only fully human villain in the series.
+Freakshow (voiced by Jon Cryer) is the ringmaster of the Circus Gothica, as well as the only fully human villain in the series.
 An entertainer for the Gothic audience, Freakshow is eccentric, full of showmanship and creativity.
 His family have used ghosts for their circus for years.
-Unsatisfied with just a showman's life, Freakshow used a magic scepter able to control ghosts and ordered them to steal goods.
-He went to Amity Park to make Danny Phantom a member of his performance.
-He succeeds briefly until Sam snaps him out of it and Danny destroys the scepter.
+Unsatisfied with just a showman's life, Freakshow uses a magic scepter to control ghosts and order them to steal goods.

-He is promptly jailed for his crimes.
-He escapes and uses the fabled Reality Gauntlet to bend reality to his whim, only to be outsmarted by Danny again.
-Danny successfully uses "Ghost Envy," Freakshow's jealousy of ghosts, against him and defeats him for good.
-Freakshow is mainly a spoof of the Ringmaster, but the Reality Gauntlet storyline makes him slightly a spoof of Thanos.
-His full name is Frederich Isak Showenhower.